Welcome to the Marketing Show Podcast.

 Clay: You don’t even need opt-in text.
 You don’t even… it doesn’t need to say anything on the button.
 I’m just kidding.

-In the story about Vishen Lakhiani, Vishen still had their in house copywriter writing the copy, someone who’s trained in writing copy.
+In the story of Vishen Lakhiani, Vishen still had their in-house copywriter writing the copy, someone who’s trained in writing copy.
 So there were still guarantees.
 There still were calls to action.
 There still were risk reversals.
 There still were pointing out the benefits and emphasizing the features a little bit more than the benefits.
 There still was a well thought out headline that showed that they were sensitive to what the market was saying.

 If you want to start working with the designer what I encourage you to do, is go to a website like 99 Designs.
 And I’m not saying… this isn’t to diss to designers out there.
 There are a number of people who hate 99 Designs.
-It’s crowd sourced.
+It’s crowdsourced.
 You run a design contest and then at the end of that contest you select a winner.
 And so only the winner of that design contest gets compensated for that work.
 Everyone else does not.
-And I’m not saying long term that you should post every single project on 99 Designs, but what 99 Designs has allowed us to do is actually hire the designer that we found.
+And I’m not saying in the long term that you should post every single project on 99 Designs, but what 99 Designs have allowed us to do is actually hire the designer that we found.

 So we posted a design project to 99 Designs.
 We spent about three weeks going back and forth with them on the design projects.
 Seeing how they responded.
 Seeing how they responded to our feedback.
 Seeing how the design changed over time.
 And when they won that design contest we offered them a number of separate projects outside of 99 Designs and that person is now working with us full time.

-The chances of someone working with you and doing a good job are very low if they’re consistently slammed, if they have a million different clients.
+The chances of someone working with you and doing a good job are very low if they’re consistently slammed if they have a million different clients.
 And what working on 99 Designs allowed us to do was find a designer who actually had time in their schedule to be responding to an immense amount of feedback.
 And it worked out well for us.
-We now have a full time designer and it worked out well for the designer.
-They don’t have to bid for individual jobs anymore, they have consistent work on a team of people that’s working to make big things happen.
+We now have a full-time designer and it worked out well for the designer.
+They don’t have to bid for individual jobs anymore, they have consistent work on a team of people that are working to make big things happen.
 And they get to evolve the design of a few brands over time.
-So rather than working on like 12 different project simultaneously it’s two different projects.
+So rather than working on like 12 different projects simultaneously, it’s two different projects.
 And now we have time with him like to spend a month for example on just a few pages evolving those projects over time.
 And I think it’s a lot more satisfying for him.
 And it’s a lot more satisfying for me because we don’t have to spend the amount of time that we used to writing copy.